 by Dr. Lawrence Wilson

+Definition.
 Milk is the basic dairy product.
-It can come from various animals, and is used around the world as a staple food.
+It can come from various animals, and is used in many nations as a staple food.
 Human breast milk is the ideal food for babies, but if it is not available other animal milks can serve as substitutes.

-It can be consumed in its fresh state or processed into cheese, whey, cream, butter, colostrum, yogurt, kefir, buttermilk and other products.
+Milk can be consumed in its fresh state or processed into cheese, whey, cream, butter, colostrum, yogurt, kefir, buttermilk and a few other products.
 Sometimes milk is further isolated or broken down into substances such as casein, calcium supplements, sodium caseinate (milk proteins) or lactose (milk sugar).